 How I love Abruzzo’s delicious Fiadoni, these delicious small baked cheesy pastries are so easy to eat on the road, the ultimate in design for gastro picnic fodder.
 Happily, these traditional Abruzzo Easter gems are no longer reserved for Pasqua and you can buy them all year across Abruzzo, we even found them in a butcher’s shop up in Castel del Monte once when we were going walking in Campo Imperatore, arh sweet delights!
 Shepherds must have loved these when they set back off on with a few packed into their rucksacks as a tasty reminder of home that they could munch on as they walked.

 There are some villages across Abruzzo’s regions that add a little bacon, others that use ricotta, even a sprinkle of local saffron, I have a preference for the salty cheesy tang that pecorino brings.
 Whichever your favourite or local variant it is the nearest that Abruzzo gets to the torta rustica that is so popular at this time of the year.

 When asking my neighbours about recipes for them they all seemed to agree that they should be a combination of young and mature pecorino cheeses, not just for taste but for consistency; there is nothing worse than cheese that is on the dry side wedged into pastry no matter how good its taste.
-One suggestion that particularly appealed to me was from one Signora was to use 3 types of cheese that included Caciotta al peperoncino, a soft young cows’ cheese with chilli for a little bit of a kick.
+One suggestion that particularly appealed to me was from one Signora was to use 3 types of cheese including Caciotta al peperoncino, a soft young cows’ cheese with chili for a little bit of a kick.